saltyorg/docs/docs/sandbox/apps/arrx.md

 That will ensure that the stock `bazarr` tag doesn't overwrite the container you are creating here.

-When you want to update Bazarr, you'll run the Saltbox Community `bazarrx` tag instead.
+When you want to update Bazarr, you'll run the Saltbox Sandbox `bazarrx` tag instead.

 The same thing holds for every `arrX` variant discussed here.